Ana-Marija Markovina: Life

 Ana-Marija Markovina was born in Osijek, Croatia.
 She received her first music lessons at the age of five, after her parents recognized her musical talent.
 She would go on to study at the Hochschule für Musik Detmold and Weimar.
 Her teachers include Vitaly Margulis, Anatol Ugorski, and Paul Badura-Skoda.
 She completed her studies at the Hochschule für Musik "Hanns Eisler" in Berlin with the concert exam jury.
 Following graduation, Ana-Marija gave a series of important guest performances at the Bachtage Ansbach, the Bachfest Hamburg, the Beethovenfest Bonn, Schleswig-Holstein Music Festival, the Klavier-Festival Ruhr, the European Weeks Festival, Passau, the Carl Philipp Emanuel Bach Festival in Frankfurt an der Oder, the International Piano Stars Festival in Latvia and the International Piano Festival in Yokohama.

-Ana-Marija has also performed with the New Japan Philharmonic Orchestra, the Oulu Symphony Orchestra in Finland, The Romanian Broadcast Orchestra, the New Philharmonic Westphalia and the Kieler Philharmonic Orchestra, the among others.
+Ana-Marija has also performed with the New Japan Philharmonic Orchestra, the Oulu Symphony Orchestra in Finland, The Romanian Broadcast Orchestra, the New Philharmonic Westphalia and the Kieler Philharmonic Orchestra, among others.

 She has performed as soloist throughout Europe and many other cities in Central America, North America and Asia, including the Berlin Philharmonie, the Konzerthaus Berlin, the Laeiszhalle Hamburg, the Beethovenhalle in Bonn, The Meistersingerhalle Nürnberg, the Liederhalle Stuttgart, the Herkulessaal in Munich, the Philharmony in Kaliningrad, the Minato Mirai Hall in Yokohama, the Kitara in Sapporo, Kyoto concert Hall, St. John's London and the Konzertverein Wien.

 Markovina together with Professor Dr. Helmuth Reuter prepare and hold a series of lectures entitled "Music and Psychology", about the cultural and psychological significance of music in the spirit of times.